This article was updated on March 8th, 2023

 - Complementary Pain Relief Therapies

-I wouldn’t recommend giving any type of medication, even a natural product, to your pet without first discussing it with your vet because ANY product has the potential to interact with existing medical conditions or current medications in a negative way.
+IMPORTANT Disclaimer: Finding a safe and effective way to treat your dog’s pain is best done with the help of a veterinarian.
+We would not recommend giving any type of medication, even a natural product, to your pet without first discussing it with your vet because ANY product has the potential to interact with existing medical conditions or current medications in a negative way.

 Prescription Pain Relief For Dogs